 School vacation days

-Every year the Department of Education determines school vacation days: In a municipal gan or school, take these vacation days into consideration:
+Every year the Ministry of Education and the Teacher’s Union determine school vacation days: In a municipal gan or school, take these vacation days into consideration:

 If you have enrolled your child in a private gan, vacations days may differ.
 Mostly private gans are closed for 2 weeks during the summer, between August 15th and August 31st.